KaiLabs/Young-Money/README.md

 [RVM](https://rvm.io/), Ruby Version Manager, is a great tool to download, install, and ensure Ruby in your machine is up to date.

-To check your version of Ruby, run:
+To check your version of Ruby,
 ```
 ruby -v
 ```